What Is Bronchoscopy?

-Since mesothelioma is so rare, diagnosing it can be difficult.
-There are a variety of tests that have been developed to diagnose mesothelioma more efficiently, but the most accurate test available is a biopsy.
+Proper diagnosis of mesothelioma can be challenging.
+There are a variety of tests that have been developed to identify mesothelioma more efficiently, but the most accurate test available is a biopsy.
 These are usually needed to accurately diagnose mesothelioma, although since it’s an invasive procedure, other tests can be performed first to rule out the disease or continue testing.
-Some of the more common tests available to detect mesothelioma are:

 This method of diagnosing mesothelioma is the most reliable and is usually needed for a formal diagnosis.
 It involves the doctor removing small amounts of tissue from the pleura and then sending the samples to a lab for researchers to observe under a microscope.
 The patient is generally sedated for this.